Broad-billed moa: Reproduction

+Like other moa species, the broad-billed moa likely had a clutch of one or two eggs per nesting season.

 As of 2006, half of all complete or mostly complete moa eggs in museum collections are likely broad-billed moa specimens.
 Of the specimens traditionally given the name Euryapteryx gravis, the eggs have an average length of 205 mm and width of 143 mm, while the group traditionally assigned to the name Euryapteryx curtus had an average length of 122 mm and width of 94 mm.